MechanicOfTheSequence/nosedocs-new/egyptian-mythology.md

 - consort is hathor (venus)
 - re-horakhty a fusion of ra and horus, or horus of the two horizons
 - parents are osiris (saturn) and isis (sirius a)
-- sister is bastet (sekmet, lion venus)
+- sister is bastet (sekhmet, lion venus)
 - brother is anhur (mars)

 #### khnum